opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

    spark = SparkSession.builder.getOrCreate()

 This creates an Analytics-ready Spark Session.
-For more details on using Spark sessions with Analytics, or to troubleshoot, see the :ref:`Spark Topic Guide<Spark>`.
+For more details on using Spark sessions with Analytics, or to troubleshoot, see the :ref:`Spark topic guide <Spark>`.

 Now, we need to load our first dataset, containing information about the members of our public library.
-Here, we get the data from a public ``s3`` repository, and load it into a :class:`Spark DataFrame <pyspark.sql.DataFrame>`.
+Here, we get the data from a public ``s3`` repository, and load it into a Spark :class:`~pyspark.sql.DataFrame`.

 .. testcode::